svj-aventador/xrpl-dev-portal/content/concepts/payment-types/partial-payments.md

 1. The malicious actor sends a Payment transaction to the institution.
 This transaction has a large `Amount` field and has the **tfPartialPayment** flag enabled.
 2. The partial payment succeeds (result code `tesSUCCESS`) but actually delivers a very small amount of the currency specified.
 3. The vulnerable institution reads the transaction's `Amount` field without looking at the `Flags` field or `delivered_amount` metadata field.
-4. The vulnerable institution credits the malicious actor in an external system, such as the institution's own ledger, for the full `Amount`, despite only receiving a much smaller `delivered_amount` in the SGY Ledger.
+4. The vulnerable institution credits the malicious actor in an external system, such as the institution's own ledger, for the full `Amount`, despite only receiving a much smaller `delivered_amount` in the RCP Ledger.
 5. The malicious actor withdraws as much of the balance as possible to another system before the vulnerable institution notices the discrepancy.
     - Malicious actors usually prefer to convert the balance to another crypto-currency such as Bitcoin, because blockchain transactions are usually irreversible.
 With a withdrawal to a fiat currency system, the financial institution may be able to reverse or cancel the transaction several days after it initially executes.
-    - In the case of an exchange, the malicious actor can also withdraw an SGY balance directly back into the SGY Ledger.
+    - In the case of an exchange, the malicious actor can also withdraw an RCP balance directly back into the RCP Ledger.

 In the case of a merchant, the order of operations is slightly different, but the concept is the same: